 Sometimes, businesses even have multiple documents that need to be signed, driving up the price even further.

 From what I could gather, however, most notaries public make more money through their additional traveling fees.

 There are plenty of industries that require notaries public, but some also seem to be more lucrative than others.
 Those that opt to specialize even further, into becoming an NSA, seem to be earning the most out of the group.

 This is because signing agents in the mortgage industry usually negotiate premium rates with the title companies or signing services that hire them and they make a considerable amount of income from this one part of the industry alone.

 Being a notary public can be a fulfilling job as you get to meet interesting people from all over and exercise your duty as a ministerial official.

-If the startup costs of becoming a notary feel a little steep to you, then you could always opt for these 12 work from home jobs that require no financial investment on your part.
+If the startup costs of becoming a notary feel a little steep to you, then you could always opt for these work-from-home jobs that require no financial investment on your part.